 Below is a list of mental health organizations for LGBTQIA+ individuals:

 - Depression and Bipolar Support Alliance (DBSA)

 - The Association of Gay and Lesbian Psychiatrists

-Below is a list of resources for online queer support groups:8
+Below is a list of resources for online LGBTQIA+ support groups

 These resources are available to queer individuals in any stage of the coming out process.

 - Bergfeld, J., Cerezo, A., Haxhe, S. & Walloch, J. (2017): Siblings and the Coming-Out Process: A Comparative Case Study, Journal of Homosexuality, DOI: 10.1080/00918369.2017.1321349

 - Brubaker, J., Dym, B., Fiesler, C. & Semaan, B. 2019.
 “Coming Out Okay”: Community Narratives for LGBTQ Identity Recovery Work.
 Proc.
 ACM Hum.-Comput.
 Interact.
 3, CSCW, Article 154 (November 2019), 28 pages.
 DOI: 10.1145/3359256

 - Elodie C. & Pierluigi G. (2016).
 The stress associated with the coming out process in the young adult population, Journal of Gay & Lesbian Mental Health, 20:4, 319-328, DOI: 10.1080/19359705.2016.1182957